 Income figures are intended as a guide only.

-The industry as a whole tends to work long hours, so the working day often exceeds the average 9am to 5pm office hours.
+The industry as a whole tends to work long hours, so for many quarry manager jobs the working day often exceeds the average 9am to 5pm office hours.
 The role may include responsibility for being on call in times of emergency or crisis.

 What to expect